johnsonchmatc/madisoncollege_ruby_on_rails/introletter.md

 * Access to a computer with a web browser and internet access.
 * A Heroku.com account, which we will setup in class.
 * A Github.com account, which we will setup in class.
-* A DigitalOcean.com account, which we will setup in class.
 * A Nitrous.io account use this link [https://www.nitrous.io/join/xAc6XsTB2BA](https://www.nitrous.io/join/xAc6XsTB2BA) to get extra N2O, which we will setup in class.

 ###Assignments
-The format of the course is broken down into “weeks”.
-The course will last for 8 weeks and each of these weeks there are various assignments.
-You will find the outline for the weeks of the  course under the “Classes” section in Blackboard.
+The format of the course is broken down into "weeks".
+The course will last for 16 weeks and each of these weeks there are various assignments.
+You will find the outline for the weeks of the  course under the "Classes" section in Blackboard.
 Weekly assignments include readings, videos, labs, projects and discussions.
 Please look at the "Classes" section in Blackboard for more detail on the actual assignments.
 Due Dates for all assignments are listed in the syllabus.

 ###Readings & Labs
 On the syllabus you will find the schedule for readings and labs.
 Please come to class having read the chapter and attemted the lab, we will discuss the reading and lab activities.